Our Lady of Pontmain: Veneration

 In May 1872, Wicart authorized the construction of a shrine, which was consecrated in October 1900.
 In 1905, Pope Pius X elevated the Sanctuary to the status of a minor basilica.

 Pope Pius XI gave a final decision regarding the Mass and Office in honor of Our Lady of Hope of Pontmain.
 A final papal honour was given to Our Lady of Hope on 16 July 1932 by Cardinal Pacelli, who later became Pope Pius XII, by passing a decree from the Chapter of St. Peter's Basilica that the statue of the Blessed Lady, Mother of Hope, be solemnly honoured with the crown of gold.
 The Lady then was crowned in the presence of bishops, priests, and the laity by Cardinal Verdier, Archbishop of Paris on 24 July 1934.
 During the Second World War, Our Lady of Pontmain was prayed to in the hope that she would bring peace in France.

-At Pontmain, it was a matter of a message of prayer, very simple in the dramatic circumstances of war and invasion.
-At Pontmain, Mary is a sign of hope in the midst of war.
+The message of the Marian apparition was one of prayer and hope in response to the threat of war and invasion.
 A place of pilgrimage, it attracts annually around 200,000 drawn from among the people of the region, with some international pilgrimages, especially from Germany.

 Notre-Dame-de-Pontmain, Quebec is a municipality in Canada that was named after the apparition.
 Our Lady of Hope is a parish of the Roman Catholic Diocese of Sault Sainte Marie in Sudbury, Ontario, Canada.
 There is a chapel dedicated to Our Lady of Hope of Pontmain at the National Shrine of the Immaculate Conception in Washington, D.C.
 Funds for this chapel were donated by Bob Hope and his wife Dolores.